We will use the information that we collect about you in accordance with:

 From experience we know that our donors would expect us to have ascertained a level of interest and considered the appropriateness of a request for donations before approaching them.
 We therefore research some of our customers and supporters and occasionally potential supporters to find shared interests.
 If you are a member or donor, we may use a number of basic research tools to estimate your potential interest in other membership levels or in supporting us further.

-As necessary to comply with a legal obligation e.g. when you exercise your rights under data protection law and make requests; for compliance with legal and regulatory disclosures, for establishment and defence of legal rights; to verify your identity and anti-money laundering checks.
+As necessary to comply with a legal obligation e.g. when you exercise your rights under data protection law and make requests; for compliance with legal and regulatory disclosures, for establishment and defence of legal rights; to verify your identity and where anti-money laundering checks are required.
 We may process your personal data without your knowledge or consent where this is required or permitted by law.

 We will ensure our own legitimate interests do not override your own interests and fundamental rights.Generally, we do not rely on consent as a legal ground for processing your personal data, other than in relation to sending marketing communications to you via email or text message.
 You have the right to withdraw consent to marketing at any time by emailing us at email@example.com